fragmuffin/howto-micropython/scripts/README.md

 ## `connect.sh`

-used on it's own, to connect to a console
+Connects to a REPL.

 ```
-./connect.sh
+./repl.sh
 ```